jacknycz/nodal/next/NODAL_AI_INTRO.md

 - 🧑‍💻 Prioritize maintainable, scalable, and idiomatic Next.js + React code
 - ☁️ Use Supabase for authentication, board storage, document uploads, and thumbnail storage
 - 🎨 Ensure delightful, accessible, and themeable UI/UX
-- 🔄 Real-time collaboration and cloud synchronization
+- 🔄 Real-time collaboration with board sharing, presence, cursors, and optimistic node locking
 - 📱 Responsive design that works across all devices
 - 🖼️ Automatic thumbnail generation for board previews
 - 🎯 Node selection and focus capabilities with AI chat integration